lemunozm/message-io/README.md

 - FIFO events with timers and priority.
 - Easy, intuitive and consistent API:
   - Follows [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).
-  - Abstraction from transport layer: do not think about sockets, think about data messages.
+  - Abstraction from transport layer: do not think about sockets, think about messages and endpoints.
-  - Only two main entities: an extensible *event-queue* to manage all events, and a *network manager* to manage all connections (connect, listen, remove, send, receive).
+  - Only two main entities to use:
+    - an extensible *event-queue* to manage all events synchronously,
+    - a *network* that manage all connections (connect, listen, remove, send, receive).
   - Forget concurrence problems: handle thousands of active connections and listeners without any effort, "One thread to rule them all".
   - Easy error handling.
-    Do not manage internals `std::io::Error` when send/receive from network.
+    Do not deal with dark internal `std::io::Error` when send/receive from the network.
 - High performance:
     - One thread for manage all internal connections over the faster OS poll.
     - Binary serialization.
+    - Simultaneous reading/writing operations over same internal OS sockets.
     - Small runtime overhead over OS sockets.

 ## Getting started